Has Avro Energy Gone Bust? Supplier FAQ

-Created in 2012 and starting to trade in December 2015, Avro Energy aims to offer cheap and simplistic energy.
+Created in 2012 and starting to trade in December 2015, Avro Energy aimed to offer cheap and simplistic energy.
 Founder Jake Brown wanted to create an alternative to the larger providers energy suppliers in the UK by setting up a company that cut out the jargon and put an end to high prices.
-As Jake himself stated:

 Just one year after launching, the supplier had already amassed 40,000 electricity customers and 30,000 gas customers.
-Its prices consistently rank as some of the cheapest on the market, and it receives mainly positive reviews online — although it has run into a few problems with Ofgem, the UK energy regulator (we discuss this more in the News section below).
+Its prices consistently ranked as some of the cheapest on the market, and it received mainly positive reviews online prior to closing in September 2021.

 - 2012 — Avro Energy is created in the West Midlands by Jake Brown.